SuperAmy99/lab-customer-analysis-round-6/readme.md

 ### Get the data

 For this lab, we continue using the `marketing_customer_analysis.csv` file that has been used in the previous labs.
+There is **NO NEED** to fork and clone this repository.

 ### Dealing with the data